Prerequisite: High school diploma or GED equivalent.

 This 50-hour EKG Technician program will prepare you to become an EKG technician, which involves monitoring and recording electrical impulses transmitted by the heart.
 This course includes important background information on the anatomy and physiology of the heart, medical disease processes, medical terminology, medical ethics, legal aspects of patient contact, electrocardiography, and stress testing.

-Once you’ve earned our certificate of completion, this certificate qualifies you to take the national exams, which are separate from our program, and can be taken at additional costs.
-These include the ASPT-Electrocardiograph Technician exam, the National Workforce Career Association (NWCA) exam, and National Healthcareer Association (NHA) EKG Technician Certification (CET) exam.
+Once you’ve earned our certificate of completion, this certificate qualifies you to take national exams, which are separate from our program and can be taken at additional costs.
+These include the National Workforce Career Association (NWCA) exam and the Healthcareer Association (NHA) EKG Technician Certification (CET) exam.